 The following sections define how to maintain your database after creating it.
-The sections include:

-- Index rebuilds.
+- Index rebuilds

-- Backup.
+- Backup

-- Statistics.
+- Statistics

-- Automatic Database Diagnostics Monitor (ADDM) Reporting.
+- Automatic Database Diagnostics Monitor (ADDM) Reporting

 Index rebuilds

 We recommend that you rebuild indexes regularly on dynamic tables because they can become fragmented over time due to inserts, updates, and deletes (DML).
 You can run the following command to check if an index is a good candidate for re-indexing.
 Running the analyze command with the validate structure clause puts an exclusive lock on the table so run this command during off-peak hours to minimize the impact to users.